Capitalisation of animal breeds

 Compound animal names (mostly!)

-The second word in a compound (more than one word) animal name is usually lower case, but the first word can carry an initial capital letter or not, depending on a few factors.
+The second word in a compound (more than one word) animal name is usually in lower case, but the first word can carry an initial capital letter or not, depending on a few factors.
 Let’s take a look (plus a few single-word names are thrown in too).

 Location of origin